gumaerc-testorg/17.552-spring-2003/content/pages/readings.md

 The following readings are required for this course.
 See the {{% resource_link ed2db386-0791-9288-fda7-ebcd544a1ce7 "calendar" %}} section for corresponding topics.

-Alford, William. "[The More Law, the More . . .?
-Measuring Legal Reform in the People's Republic of China](http://web.stanford.edu/group/siepr/cgi-bin/siepr/?q=system/files/shared/pubs/papers/pdf/credpr59.pdf)."
+Alford, William. "{{% resource_link "08b05957-e896-44e8-839d-519f49704b3c" "The More Law, the More . . .?
+Measuring Legal Reform in the People's Republic of China" %}}."
 Center for Research on Economic Development and Policy Reform.
 Working Paper no. 59.
 Stanford University, August 2000.

 Recommended
 -----------